+SI.
+No. Course Cod of Theor Course Credits

+Compulsory Courses

-Sl.
-No. Course Code of Theory Course Title of the Theory Course Credits Compulsory Courses 1 MED301 Curriculum Planning and Development 3 2 MED303 Assessment and Evaluation in Education 3
+1 MED301 Curriculum Planning and Development 3

+2 MED303 Assessment and Evaluation in Education 3

-Elective
+Electives (Any two of the following) $\overline{)}$

+3 MED305 Inclusive Education and Inclusion 4

+4 MED307 Educational Technology 4

+5 MED309 Continuous Professional Development of Teachers 4

-3 MOOC 4
+6 MOOC 4

-4 MOOC 4
+7 MOOC 4

 Specialization Courses- I (any one of the following) 3

-5(a) MED307 Elementary Education in India: Administration and Management
+8(a) MED311 Elementary Education in India: Administration and Management

-5(b) MED309 Secondary Education in India: Administration and Management 100
+8(b) MED313 Secondary Education in India: Administration and Management

 Specialisation Courses II(any one of the following)

-6(a) MED311 Language Education 3
+9(a) MED315 Language Education 3

-6(b) MED313 Social Science Education 3
+9(b) MED317 Social Science Education 3

-6(c) MED315 Science Education 3
+9(c) MED319 Science Education 3

-6(d) MED317 Mathematics Education 3
+9(d) MED321 Mathematics Education 3

-6(e) MED319 Business Education 3
+9(e) MED323 Business Education 3

 Total Theory Credits 20

-Course Code Practical Course
+ePractical Course

-of Practical

-Course
+of Practica Course a1

-7 MED351 Expository and Academic Writing 3
+10 MED351 Expository and Academic Writing 3

-8 MED353 Dissertation 3
+10 MED353 Dissertation 3

-9 MED355 Internship in School 4
+12 MED355 Internship in School 4

-NCC/NSS
+14 NCC/NSS

 Total Practical credits 10

 Total Semester Credits 30

 MOOC-A list of MOOCs will be provided by the University School of Education, GGSIPU.
-Students are required to successfully complete two of such prescribed MOOCs in order to get requisite number of credits and marks.

 NCC/NSS can be completed in any semester from Semester 1 - Semester 4.
 It will be evaluated internally.
-The credit for this will be given after fourth Semester for the students enrolled from the session 2021-22 onwards. #NUES (Non University Examination System).
+The credit for this will be given after fourth Semester for the students enrolled from the session 2021-22 onwards. # NUES (Non University Examination System).

-(C)-4: Semester - IV
+(C)-4: Semester - IV (January to May)

 S. No. Course Code of Theory Course Title of the Theory Course Credits

 Compulsory Course

 1 MED402 Economics, Politics and Education 3

 2 MED404 Curriculum Implementation and Evaluation 3

 3 MED406 Use of ICT in Education 3

-Master of Education

 4 MED408 Environmental Education 3

-Specialization-I
+Elective

-7 () MED 410 (any one of the following) 2
+Specialization-I (any one of the following)

-5(a) MED410 Elementary Education 3
+5(a) MED410 Elementary Education in 3

-in India: Concerns and
+5 (u) India: Concerns and Prospects 5

-5(b) MED412 Prospects Secondary Education in India: 3

-3(0) WIED412 Concerns and Prospects 3
+5(b) MED412 Secondary Education in India: Concerns and Prospects 3

-Concerns and Prospects

-Specialization- II 3

-(any one of the following)
+Elective (any one of the following) 4

-6(a) MED414 Comparative Education.

-C(1) MED 416 Ti di la Aliini

-6(b) MED416 Educational Administration,

-6(0) MED410 Management and Leadership.
-Inclusive Education and Inclusion.

-6(c) MED418 inclusive Education and inclusion.

-6(d) MED420 Educational Technology.

-6(e) MED422 Education, Value and Human

-Development.

-6(f) MED424 Education for Sustainable

-Development.

-6(g) MED426 Social Theory of Education: Issues and Trends

-6(h) MED428 Continuing Professional Development

-of Teachers

-6(i) MED430 Education, Culture and Diversity
+6(a) MED414 Education, Culture and Diversity 4

+- ()

-6(j) MED432 Gender, Education and Society
+6(b) MED416 Gender, Education and Society 4

+6(c) MED418 Education, Values and Human Development 4

-Total Theory credits 18
+Total Theory credits 19

-of Practical Courses
+Course Code of Practical Course Practical Courses

-7 Practical Course A

-7 MED450 Dissertation Critical Use of ICT in Education 4
+7 MED450 Dissertation 4

-8 MED452 Critical Use of ICT in Education NCC/NSS 3 2
+8 MED452 Critical Use of ICT in Education 3

+NCC/NSS 2

 Total Practical Credits 9

-Total Fractical Credits Total Semester Credits 2 7
+Total Semester Credits 28

-41